-This window allows you to view closed jobs in a window that is similar in look and feel to the Job Status window.
+This window allows you to view closed jobs in a window that is similar to the Job Status window.
 Select Inquiry > Job Cost > Job History.

 Viewing Billing History

 You can view the billing history of a closed job in the History Billing Inquiry window.
 You can print a list of bills and view the history and details of job invoices.
 You can also print the invoices.